ccalbreath/Outline/SECURITY.md

 ## Secrets and Sensitive Data

-This repository has been scrubbed of all secrets and sensitive information.
 The `azuredeploy.parameters.json` files contain placeholder values that must be replaced before deployment.

 ### Required Secrets